Speciality: General Surgery

 units specialising in breast, colorectal, endocrine, vascular, upper gastro-intestinal, hepatopancreaticobiliary and multi-organ transplantation surgery.
 The trainee will participate in acute and elective general surgery throughout the programme.

-Typically a trainee starting at ST3 would spend the first year in a DGH enviroment.
-At ST4 trainees would usually spend a year in Edinburgh before going out to a DGH in ST 5.
-The final three years of the programme is tailored to trainees individual training needs but in General is spend in more specialised units in Edinburgh but a flexible approach to the senior portion of the training programme is maintained in order to tailor the programme to the individual needs of the trainee.
+Typically a trainee starting at ST3 would spend the two years in a DGH enviroment.
+The final four years of the programme is tailored to trainees individual training needs but in general is spent in more specialised units in Edinburgh.
+However a flexible approach to the senior portion of the training programme is maintained in order to tailor the programme to the individual needs of the trainee.

 Out of Programme